ynput/OpenPype/website/docs/module_ftrack.md

 ### Sync status from Task to Parent

-List of parent boject types where this is triggered ("Shot", "Asset build", etc. Skipped if it is empty)
+List of parent object types where this is triggered ("Shot", "Asset build", etc. Skipped if it is empty)

 ### Sync status from Version to Task